NNPDF/nnpdf/validphys2/docs/plotting_format.md

 The three kinematic variables are referred to as 'k1', 'k2' and 'k3' in the plot files.
 For example, for DIS processes, 'k1' refers to 'x', 'k2' to 'Q', and 'k3 to 'y'.

-It is possible to define a **kinematics_override** key.
+These kinematic values can be overridden by some transformation of them.
+For that purpose, it is possible to define a **kinematics_override** key.
 The value must be a function defined
 in:

 `validphys2/src/validphys/plotoptions/kintransforms.py`